erickbytes/lofipython/content/blog/inserting-new-records-into-a-microsoft-access-database-with-python.rst

    def df_to_row_tuples(df):
+       """Use list comprehension to format df rows as a list of tuples: rows = [('Garfield','Orange','Eat'),('Meowth','White','Scratch')]
        """
-       use list comprehension to format df rows as a list of tuples: rows = [('Garfield','Orange','Eat'),('Meowth','White','Scratch')]
-       """
        df = df.fillna('')
        rows = [tuple(cell) for cell in df.values]
        return rows

-   """
-   Rows are not added to DB until they are committed.
+   """Rows are not added to DB until they are committed.
    Pass each row tuple as a SQL parameter (?,?,?). cursor.execute docs: https://www.mcobject.com/docs/Content/Programming/Python/Classes/Cursor/execute.htm
    """